 This is a subject of much debate!
 After spending as much time with helmets as I have over the years, I’ll tell you that I replace my helmet every three years, regardless of the apparent visual state of things.
 Call it an abundance of caution.
 Call it paranoia.
 Call it what you will.
 I see it as self-preservation, and I need to know that if the day comes when I have to rely on my helmet to prevent a serious head injury, it will be there for me.
 None of us wants to get hurt while racing or driving HPDEs, but I especially don’t want to sustain a head injury that was preventable.

 If your helmet is dropped from a height of more than 12 inches, it must be replaced.
 No exceptions!
 These helmets are designed to protect your most vital organ – your brain – from a single impact.
-One.
+Just one.
 That means the helmet shell and foam liner are designed to spread the impact effectively by diverting the force around the helmet as much as possible before the remainder of that force thunks you on the noggin.
 If your helmet takes an impact along the lines of a fall of more than 12 inches, falling to the ground while practicing driver changes, hurriedly exiting the car and cracking your head on the roll cage — you get the idea — replace it.

 This ties back into my rule of replacing my helmet every three years: Even if I’m certain I haven’t dropped it during that time, am I 100 percent certain no one else knocked it off something when I wasn’t there?
 I can’t be certain of that, and so I replace it whether it appears to need it or not.
 I strongly suggest you do the same.